My boys are both allergic to nuts. My oldest is only allergic to peanuts, but my youngest is allergic to all types of nuts.

 - Roast them in oven until crunchy and no longer soft in center, 45 minutes to an hour, stir them a few times to prevent burning.

-- Transfer the beans back to a bowl and toss with 1/2 tsp salt and 1 more tbsp of sucanat.
+- Transfer the beans back to a bowl and toss with ½ teaspoon salt and 1 more tablespoon of sucanat.